 IT Solutions for Law Firms – Should I Use The Cloud Or In-House Servers?

-There is no cookie cutter blanket answer to this question.
-Your law firm’s systems, work flow, size and number of locations will determine if cloud based data storage or in house servers are the best option.
+There is no cookie-cutter blanket answer to this question.
+Your law firm’s systems, workflow, size and number of locations will determine if cloud-based data storage or in house servers are the best option.

-Considering that fact that most law firms already have on-premise systems in place—this typically makes shifting to a cloud-based, outsourced provider more difficult for them.
+Considering the fact that most law firms already have on-premise systems in place—this typically makes shifting to a cloud-based, outsourced provider more difficult for them.
 Even if they wanted to gain the benefits of mobility, scalability, and cost-efficiency associated with outsourced IT solutions, it’s tricky to invest in something new when they already have a workable system in place.
 Sure, there’s a lot of room for improvement, but they don’t’ have the expertise or time to dedicate towards it.

 Want to learn more?
 Check out Managed IT Support and Services for Law Firms.